aai-institute/practical-ai-act/docs/explanations/transparency.md

 # Transparency and Provision of Information

-To get a more hands-on reading of article 13, we shall assume, that there is a fix use-case to solve and the input data have a specified format (does this makes sense?).
+To get a more hands-on reading of Article 13, we shall assume, that there is a fix use-case to solve and the input data have a specified format (does this makes sense?).

 The first thing to notice is, that information must be provided to the user even on an event level.
 This means, that there must be an identifier for each event (inference call, failure, ...), which can be used to trace back the collected information.
-This is tightly connected to article 12, which handles the requirements regarding record-keeping.
+This is tightly connected to Article 12, which handles the requirements regarding record-keeping.
 We can elaborate on this by showing a simple event-based architecture using databases to persist the information and make them available to the user via an API.

-Let's talk about which kind of information must be provided to the user (in the context of the AI act this is the deployer).
+Let's consider which kind of information must be provided to the user (in the context of the AI act this is the deployer).
-The requirements described in article 13 of the EU AI Act can be broadly seperated into two categories.
+The requirements described in Article 13 of the EU AI Act can be broadly seperated into two categories.
 The first category is static information about the system, which is not input dependent.
 The second category is the information about the output for a specific input (this is a point of discussion!).

-## Static information about system
+## Static information about the system

 This includes all information about the system, which is not input dependent.
 There seem to be quite an overlap with